 The proposed Project includes approximately 18,290 square feet of landscaping including 36 trees that would be planted 25 feet apart and 786 shrubs as well as ground cover, grasses, and boulders.
 Landscaping is proposed for the parking lots, setbacks, undeveloped areas, and as a buffer between adjacent properties in compliance with the requirement of CLUDC 17.34.050.
 As proposed, 13% of the parking area would be landscaped, which exceeds the code requirement of 10%.
-(See Attachment 4, Landscape Plan).
+(See Attachment 7, Landscape Plan).

 However, Code section 17.34.050C4a requires a minimum 15 feet of landscaping between the street right of way and the parking lot.
 The parking area does not comply with this requirement at the southwestern edge.
 The buffer in front of the two parking spaces adjoining the 30' wide entrance would be closer than 15 feet to the sidewalk.
-Therefore, Special Condition 1a is recommended.
+Therefore, Special Condition 1b is recommended.

 Additionally, the landscaping plan contains several plant species that are non-native and may not be drought tolerant, which is not consistent with Policy OS-11.8 Landscape with Native Plant Species.
-Additionally the landscaping plan includes Monterey Cypress trees, which are non-native to our County and have a tendency to grow very large and become dangerous over time.
-MJC recommends Special Condition 1c, d and e to require an alternative tree species and a revised landscaping plan.
+The landscaping plan also includes 24 Monterey Cypress trees, which are nonnative to our County and have a tendency to grow very large and become dangerous over time.
+The Planning Commission recommends Special Condition 1c, d and e to require an alternative tree species and a revised landscaping plan.
+The Planning Commission expressed interest in preserving the two existing Monterey Cypress Trees, if feasible.
+Additionally, backflow devices are required for new projects with fire sprinklers systems and unfortunately the placement of such devices often occurs as an afterthought, and they often mar otherwise compliant site landscaping.
+Therefore, MJC recommends Special Condition 1b be modified as follows to require appropriate location and screening of the backflow devices.

-Special Condition 1 continued: The Applicant shall resubmit the landscaping and parking plans for Community Development Director approval.
+Special Condition 1b: The Applicant shall resubmit the landscaping and parking plans for Community Development Director approval.
 The revised parking and landscaping plan shall: